 - A. Construction management plans are subject to Type I review per Section 19.1004. - B. Construction management plans shall provide the following information: - 1.
 Description of work to be done. - 2.
-Scaled site plan showing a demarcation of WQRs and HCAs and the location of excavation areas for building foundations, utilities, stormwater facilities, etc. - 3.
-Location of site access and egress that construction equipment will use. - Equipment and material staging and stockpile areas. - 5.
+Scaled site plan showing a demarcation of WQRs and HCAs and the location of excavation areas for building foundations, utilities, stormwater facilities, etc. - Location of site access and egress that construction equipment will use. - 4.
+Equipment and material staging and stockpile areas. - 5.
 Erosion and sediment control measures. - 6.
 Measures to protect trees and other vegetation located within the potentially affected WQR and/or HCA.
 A root protection zone shall be established around each tree in the WQR or HCA that is adjacent to any approved work area.
-The root protection zone shall extend from the trunk to the outer edge of the tree's canopy, or as close to the outer edge of the canopy as is practicable for the approved project.
-The perimeter of the root protection zone shall be flagged, fenced, or otherwise marked and shall remain undisturbed.
+The root protection zone shall extend from the trunk to the outer edge of the tree's canopy, or as close to the outer edge of the canopy as is <a href="mailto:practicable-feasi shall remain undisturbed.
 Material storage and construction access is prohibited within the perimeter.
 The root protection zone shall be maintained until construction is complete.